jayesh-wayesh/OWB/Week2/Assignment/PlaygroundBattle/README.md

 ### Calculating power

-Power of each monster is calculated using
+Power of each pokemon is calculated using
 - `let block = getCurrentBlock()`
 - `let NFTpower = block.id[ (PlaygroundBattle.totalSupply % UInt64(32)) ]`